calvinchengx/webpack-with-backend/README.md

 ========================

 1. `npm install`
-2. `npm start` (This runs webpack-dev-server and a simple python http server); alternatively use `npm run start2` (which runs webpack-dev-server and a simple nodejs express server)
+2. `npm start` (This runs webpack-dev-server and a simple nodejs express server); alternatively use `npm run start2` (which runs webpack-dev-server and a simple python server)
 3. Visit http://localhost:7070 (or http://192.168.x.x:7070) on multiple devices
 4. Edit entry.js and hit save
 5. Watch the page updates itself across multiple devices